 Last Updated on

-I’m assuming the fact that you’re even reading this means that you’ve signed up for your first Tough Mudder, or at least thinking about it.
+I’m assuming the fact that you’re even reading this means that you’ve signed up for it (or at least considering it) – now you will need to find out how to train for Tough Mudder.

 What you need to do now is plan your training, what you’re going to wear and take.